top of page

 HRD Teams

 Human Remains Detection (HRD) teams train to locate the scent of deceased humans in a given area.
-The odor that a decomposing human body presents varies based on the person’s lifestyle (chemo patient?, diabetic?, drug user?, alcoholic?, etc), length of time since death (this morning vs years ago), part of the body present (an organ vs a tooth), amount of the body present (tooth vs an entire body).
+The odor that a decomposing human body presents varies based on the person’s lifestyle (chemo patient, diabetic, drug user, alcoholic, etc.), length of time since death (this morning vs. years ago), part of the body present (an organ vs. a tooth), and amount of the body present (tooth vs. an entire body).
 Teams train on every conceivable variable so that the dog develops a significant “library” of target odors to show their handlers if they encounter them.

 20161127_phinny-16-2.jpg